 One observation I have is that either the official exam guide is not up to date or the feedback topics is not updated.
 And this is not in sync with this exam pdf.

 I mean Oracle, you need to seriously improve on your certification process.

 Nevertheless, as you can see, I did not answer a lot of them right (as always).
 The goal of a certification is to learn more and validate your learnings.
 I may not have become an expert going through the official course materials, but I managed to pass so I think, I learnt something.

-Preparation tips for this exam:
+Preparation tips for OCI Developer Associate Exam:

 - Again, it goes without saying to go through the official videos (Learning Path) on Oracle University.
 As always, I think the Oracle content could be made better.
 Hopefully Oracle is listening.
 “Dear Oracle, let me know if you need help on how to make your content engaging.”

 - As this is a developer course, API Gateway Service is an important topic.
 The API Gateway service enables you to publish APIs with private endpoints that are accessible from within your network, and which you can expose with public IP addresses if you want them to accept internet traffic.
 Make sure you go through the official documentation for this topic.
 I believe I must have had minimum of 4 questions in API Gateway.